ksheamon/hanna/hannashints/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 3. Open post links in new windows
 4. Random order of posts
 5. Hide current post in list
+6. Show only sticky posts
-6. Hide sticky posts
+7. Hide sticky posts
-7. Keep sticky posts on top of the list if not hidden
+8. Keep sticky posts on top of the list if not hidden
-8. Hide post title
+9. Hide post title
-9. Maximum length of post title
+10. Maximum length of post title
-10. Show post author
+11. Show post author name
+12. Label for the author names
-11. Show post categories
+13. Show post categories
+14. Show post category names as links to their archives
-12. Label for categories
+15. Label for the categories
-13. Show post date
+16. Show post date
-14. Show post excerpt
+17. Show post excerpt
-15. Show number of comments
+18. Show number of comments
-16. Excerpt length
+19. Excerpt length
-17. Signs after excerpt
+20. Signs after excerpt
-18. Ignore post excerpt field as excerpt source (builds excerpts automatically from the post content)
+21. Ignore post excerpt field as excerpt source (builds excerpts only from the post content)
-19. Print slugs of post categories in class attribute of LI elements
+22. Ignore post content as excerpt source (builds excerpts only from the excerpt fields)
-20. Show posts of selected categories (or of all categories)
+23. Show posts of selected categories (or of all categories)
-21. Show post thumbnail (featured image)
+24. Show post thumbnail (featured image)
-22. Registered thumbnail dimensions
+25. Registered thumbnail dimensions
-23. Thumbnail width in px
+26. Thumbnail width in px
-24. Thumbnail height in px
+27. Thumbnail height in px
-25. Keep aspect ratio of thumbnails
+28. Keep aspect ratio of thumbnails
-26. Try to take the first post image as thumbnail
+29. Try to take the first post image as thumbnail
-27. Only use the first post image as thumbnail
+30. Only use the first post image as thumbnail
-28. Use default thumbnail if no thumbnail is available
+31. Use default thumbnail if no thumbnail is available
+32. Always use the default thumbnail
-29. Default thumbnail URL
+33. Default thumbnail URL

-= Much more options available =

-If you want to build your special posts lists with additional options for layout, informations about each post and embedding via shortcode [take a look at the plugin Ultimate Post List Pro](https://shop.stehle-internet.de/downloads/ultimate-post-list-pro/).
+34. Alternative text of the default thumbnail
+35. Omit all alternative texts of the thumbnails for a better accessibility
+36. Print slugs of post categories in class attribute of LI elements
+37. Print inline CSS instead of creating a CSS file
+38. No CSS generation at all

 = Useful hints for developers: Supported Hooks =

 The plugin considers the output of actions hooked on:

-1. widget_title
+1. `rpwwt_widget_posts_args`
+	* **passed argument:** the query arguments as an array
+	* **expected return value:** an array of query arguments
-2. rpwwt_widget_posts_args
+2. `widget_title`
-3. rpwwt_the_excerpt (for manual excerpts only)
-4. the_excerpt (for all excerpts, is also applied after 'rpwwt_the_excerpt')
+	* **passed arguments:**
+		1. the widget title as a string
+		2. the widget settings as an array
+		3. the widget base ID as a string
+	* **expected return value:** a string
+3. `rpwwt_excerpt_length`
+	* **passed argument:** the maximum number of characters of the post excerpt as an integer
+	* **expected return value:** an integer
+4. `rpwwt_excerpt_more`
+	* **passed argument:** the string to append after the post excerpt
+	* **expected return value:** a string
-5. rpwwt_excerpt_more
+5. `rpwwt_the_excerpt`
+	* **passed arguments:**
+		1. the content of the post excerpt field as a string
+		2. the post object
+	* **expected return value:** a string
-6. rpwwt_excerpt_length
+6. `the_excerpt`
+	* **passed argument:** the post escerpt as a string
+	* **expected return value:** a string
-7. rpwwt_list_cats
+7. `rpwwt_categories`
+	* **passed argument:** the category list of each post as a string
+	* **expected return value:** a string
+8. `rpwwt_list_cats`
+	* **passed arguments:**
+		1. the category name as a string
+		2. the category as an array
+	* **expected return value:** a string

 = Useful hints for developers: Available CSS Selectors =

 To design the list and its items you can use these CSS selectors:

-The elements which contain the posts lists:
 `.rpwwt-widget`

-The lists which contain the list items:
+: the element which contains the post list

 `.rpwwt-widget ul`

-All list items in the lists:
+: the list which contains the list items

 `.rpwwt-widget ul li`

-All list items of sticky posts in the lists:
+: the list item in the list

 `.rpwwt-widget ul li.rpwwt-sticky`

-All links in the lists; every link contains the image and the post title:
+: the list item of a sticky post

 `.rpwwt-widget ul li a`

-All images in the lists (use that to set the margins around images):
+: link in the list

 `.rpwwt-widget ul li a img`

-All post titles in the lists:
+: linked image

 `.rpwwt-widget ul li a span.rpwwt-post-title`

-All post author in the lists:
+: the post title

 `.rpwwt-widget ul li div.rpwwt-post-author`

-All post categories in the lists:
+: the post author

 `.rpwwt-widget ul li div.rpwwt-post-categories`

-All post dates in the lists:
+: the post category list

 `.rpwwt-widget ul li div.rpwwt-post-date`

-All post excerpts in the lists:
+: the post date

 `.rpwwt-widget ul li div.rpwwt-post-excerpt`

-All numbers of comments in the lists:
+: the post excerpt

 `.rpwwt-widget ul li div.rpwwt-post-comments-number`
+: the number of comments

 = Languages =

 The user interface is available in

 * Arabic (العربية), kindly drawn up by [Shadi AlZard](https://profiles.wordpress.org/salzard)
+* Catalan (Català), kindly drawn up by [Ibidem Group](https://www.ibidemgroup.com/)
+* Dutch (Nederlands)
+* English (UK)
-* English
+* English (US)
+* Galician
-* German (Deutsch)
+* German (Deutsch, Deutschland)
 * Greek (Ελληνικά), kindly drawn up by Kostas Arvanitidis
 * Japanese (日本語), kindly drawn up by [Kazuyuki Kumai](https://wordpress.org/support/users/kazuyk/)
 * Persian (فارسی), kindly drawn up by [Sajjad Panahi](https://profiles.wordpress.org/asreelm)
 * Polish (Polski), kindly drawn up by [Marcin Mikolajczyk](https://profiles.wordpress.org/marcinmik)
 * Russian (ру́сский), kindly drawn up by [dmitriynn](https://profiles.wordpress.org/dmitriynn)
+* Spanish (Español, Spain)
+* Spanish (Español, Venezuela)
 * Turkish (Türkçe), kindly drawn up by [Mehmet HAKAN](https://profiles.wordpress.org/memomelo)

 Further translations are welcome.
 If you want to give in your translation please leave a notice in the [plugin's support forum](https://wordpress.org/support/plugin/recent-posts-widget-with-thumbnails).